BuGlessRB/remixml/README.md

 - Fast &amp; lean: Small 9 KB gzipped runtime with precompiled templates in the browser.
 Compiles to Javascript.
 - Extensible with custom tags programmed in either Javascript or Remixml.
+- Extensible with custom filters programmed in Javascript.
 - Everywhere available in node and all modern web browsers (including IE11), with thorough precompilation options.
 - It contains a fully featured fast validating HTML parser.